-ARC 220-Mechanical and Electrical Equipment for Buildings
+ARC 220 Mechanical and Electrical Equipment for Buildings 3 lect., 3 cr.

 Description, analysis, and basic design of heating, ventilating, plumbing, and electrical systems and equipment, fire protection, vertical transportation and acoustics in buildings, with a focus on sustainable mechanical and electrical systems.